open-traffic-generator/ac4-workshop/lab-06/README.md

 ![alt text](../Docs/images/lab-06/lab6-10.png)

-- You should find 2 addresses `172.21.X.4` and `172.21.X.5`, where **X** is your assigned student number.
+- You should find 2 addresses `172.21.X.4` and `172.21.X.5`, where **X** is your assigned **STUDENT_NUMBER**.
 In my example I used 172.21.6.4 while deploying the client docker agent.
 In your case it should be `172.21.X.4`.
 Select that and click Update.

 ![alt text](../Docs/images/lab-06/lab6-4.png)